vl-efimov/log-viewer/log-viewer-front/src/utils/LOG_FORMAT_DETECTION.md

 ## Overview

-The log format detection system has been refactored to separate configuration from code logic.
-This makes it easier to maintain, extend, and customize log format detection.
+The log format detection system loads all format definitions from a JSON configuration file (`public/log-formats.json`).
+This makes it easy to add, modify, or remove log formats without changing the code.

 ## Structure

 ### 1. **Core Module**: `src/utils/logFormatDetector.ts`
-- Contains the detection logic
+- Contains the detection and parsing logic
 - Defines TypeScript interfaces
+- Loads formats from JSON at application startup
-- Provides API for format registration and detection
+- Provides API for format detection and parsing

-### 2. **Configuration File**: `public/log-formats.json` (Optional)
+### 2. **Configuration File**: `public/log-formats.json`
-- JSON-based format definitions
+- JSON-based format definitions (the single source of truth)
 - Can be edited without code changes
-- Easy for non-developers to modify
+- Contains all regex patterns and field definitions

+## How It Works

+1. **Application Startup**: When the app starts, `initializeLogFormats()` is called in `main.tsx`
+2. **JSON Loading**: The function fetches `/log-formats.json` and converts string patterns to RegExp objects
+3. **Format Detection**: All detection and parsing functions use the loaded formats from JSON

 ## Usage